hci-lab-um/heuristics-for-test-tool-design/How-To/Case_Studies/About-the-Case-Studies.md

 <details><summary> Click here for case study 4 short précis  </summary>

 This case study examined the application of twelve tool evaluation heuristics by two consultants working in Scandinavia, focusing on tooling for agile and DevOps projects.
-The consultants used version 1.2 of the heuristics to plan pre-sales meetings with potential customers for tool evaluation and selection projects between July and October 2024.
+The consultants used the heuristics to plan pre-sales meetings with potential customers for tool evaluation and selection projects between July and October 2024.

 The consultant identified a core subset of heuristics most valuable for early customer engagement: H01 (Why?), H02 (Who?), and H08 (Workflows?).
 These questions helped establish fundamental customer needs and define the scope for deeper discovery.
 The consultant created a visual mapping of heuristics against their consultancy process stages, finding the framework provided a science-backed approach to understanding business and user needs.